jinlee/418-final/index.md

 `map` functionality is asynchronous - it returns **before** the workers have finished their computation.

-Thus the programmer needs to tell us of "asynchronous dependencies" in their code.
+Thus the programmer needs to annotate 'asynchronous dependencies' in their code.
 Basically they need to tell us what part of their code needs to be executed **after** the `map` has finished executing.
 That's the reason that we require the `//?` trigger.

-So it's clear that there's quite a bit of extra code and logic that gets generated.
+So it is clear that there is quite a bit of extra code and logic that gets generated.
 I think this is an indication that this OpenMP style parallelization is useful.
 It makes writing parallel code much easier than doing it by hand.

 Currently our project only supports the `map` functionality.
-We thought that it was the most common and more likely to be used for parallelizing existing code.
+We thought that it was the most common and thus more likely to be used for parallelizing existing code.

 More examples of the annotations can be found in the [Documentation](guide.html) section.